trentbrew/toybox/lib/README.md

   <p align="center">
     <a href="https://toybox.design/components" target="_blank">Components</a> ·
     <a href="https://toybox.design/icons" target="_blank">Icons</a> ·
-    <a href="https://npmjs.com/package/toyboxui" target="_blank">NPM</a> ·
     <a href="https://toybox.design/api/v1/icons" target="_blank">API</a>
   </p>
 </div>

 ## About

-Toybox is a collection of components and icons for quickly building playful UIs for the web.
-Toybox is built with [Nuxt](https://nuxt.com/docs/getting-started/introduction), [TailwindCSS](https://tailwindcss.com/docs), and [DaisyUI](https://daisyui.com).
+Toybox is a collection of components and icons for quickly building playful UIs for the web, built with [Nuxt](https://nuxt.com/docs/getting-started/introduction), [TailwindCSS](https://tailwindcss.com/docs), and [DaisyUI](https://daisyui.com).

 ## Icons API